lowcodeunit/public-web-blog/docs/developers/storage-access/examples/azure-ml.md

 IoT Ensemble provides out of the box APIs that allow you to interact with your data and devices.
 Leveraging the cold query endpoint will allow us to easily connect with Azure ML.
 Check out the [getting started guide](../../../getting-started/connecting-downstream-services) for more details.

-## Azure Automated Machine Learning
+## Azure Automated Machine Learning - Regression

 Apply automated ML when you want [Azure Machine Learning](https://docs.microsoft.com/en-us/azure/machine-learning/concept-automated-ml) to train and tune a model for you using the target metric you specify.
 Automated ML democratizes the machine learning model development process, and empowers its users, no matter their data science expertise, to identify an end-to-end machine learning pipeline for any problem.
 Data scientists, analysts, and developers across industries can use automated ML to: